Assisting SUNY Orange Students with Academics and Student Support from a Distance

 If you have broader questions related to your courses and academic experience you can email firstname.lastname@example.org.

 If you would like to apply for this Chromebook lending program, please complete and submit the Chromebook application form as soon as possible.
 Students accepted for the program will be notified via their SUNY Orange email and provided instructions regarding when/how to pick up your Chromebook.

 Keep in mind, students accepted into the program will be expected to 1) show their SUNY Orange student identification card, or a copy of their current semester schedule, and 2) complete a Chromebook user agreement upon acceptance of their device.

 We understand you may be facing many challenges brought on by the COVID-19 outbreak.
 Access to technology is extremely important as we all try to support your studies at a distance, so if you need to borrow a Chromebook, we urge you to apply as soon as possible.

 Center for Student Success Available Online

 Center for Student Success is open and available for online support!
-Our virtual front desk is open the same hours as before:
+Check out website for our hours!

-Students can continue to work with our tutors online in the subjects typically available on-campus, including our most popular: Math, Biology, English, Chemistry.
-Work with our tutors on your coursework while also setting up study plans and strategies, time management—not to mention with the changes we're all facing due to COVID-19, you can also work with our tutors for support in adjusting to online learning.
+Students can continue to work with our tutors online in the subjects typically available on-campus: Math, Biology, English, Chemistry.
+Work with our tutors on your coursework while also working on study plans, strategies, and time management.
+With the changes we're all facing due to COVID-19, you can also work with our tutors for support in adjusting to online learning.
 To get started, complete an Application for Scheduled Online Tutoring or by contacting us directly.

-NetTutor is also available for all SUNY Orange students in a broad range of subjects and session types.
+NetTutor is also available for all SUNY Orange students on the "Student Services/Resources" tab of MySUNYOrange, inside the Center for Student Success box at the top right.
 NetTutor is also available evenings and weekends (24/7 for Math).

 Connecting with the Library